Humanized/yii2-maintenance/README.md

 ## Configuration

+### Prerequisites

+By default, redirection is disabled for routes set through Yii::$app->errorHandler->errorAction and Yii::$app->user->loginUrl[0]

+Ensure that appropriate values are set through respective component configuration parameters.

+This can be enabled by setting the whitelistLoginUrl and whitelistErrorAction to false

 ### Step 1

 The module works by creating/dropping a file somewhere on the filesystem.
 To specify it's path, add an alias "@maintenance" to the the config/bootstrap file: